SQL Server Reporting Services(SSRS)

 b) Reporting Processing uses a file system caches t adapter to memory pressure

-c) Administrator is able to set targets (min, Max)
+c) The administrator is able to set targets (Min, Max)

-- Minimum threshold defines the amount of memory the server thinks ‘belongs’ to it
+- The minimum threshold defines the amount of memory the server thinks ‘belongs’ to it

-- The memory is only used if a requests need it.
+- The memory is only used if requests need it.

-- Maximum threshold defines that not to exceed value.
+- The maximum threshold defines that not to exceed value.

 d) Adapts to other processes consuming memory.